 - Marker sets can be great to travel with.
 They usually don’t leak like ink bottles and paint tubes.
 They are relatively light and compact.
 Try some out at your local art supply store before your trip.
-There are markers in every style from skinny Stabilos to fat Winsor & Newton watercolor pens.
+There are markers in every style from inexpensive and skinny Stabilos to fat Winsor & Newton watercolor pens.
 When flying I’d still keep markers in a ziplock bag just in case.

 - Another way to get painterly color without messy paint tubes is watercolor pencils or crayons.
 You can draw with them or fill in space and then paint over with a waterbrush or regular brush and get lovely watercolor effects.

 - Do you work with pencils and colored pencils?
 Don’t forget to bring a sharpener!
 One with a built in container to store the shavings could be nice, but I’ve never had a problem finding a rubbish container.
 An eraser is handy to have along too.